-The University of Oregon Counseling and Testing Center subscribes to a practitioner-scholar model of training.
+The University of Oregon Counseling Services program subscribes to a practitioner-scholar model of training.
 The major goal of the practicum internship training program is to provide high-quality learning experiences to practicum interns in counseling or clinical psychology.

 - To learn about the phases of therapy (rapport building, empathy and affective facilitation, cognitive and behavioral work, and termination)